 The company most recently merged with Justice Tire Distributors, adding five distribution centers in Virginia to its portfolio at the beginning of January.
 It now services wholesale customers across Georgia, North Carolina, South Carolina, eastern Tennessee, Virginia and into West Virginia.

-“Our theme is ‘Let's Go Together.’
-This year, we want to go further, we want to go higher, we want to go better,” says Ryan.
+“Our theme is ‘Let's Go Together.,' said Ryan.
+"This year, we want to go further, we want to go higher, we want to go better."

 ‘Let’s Go Together’

-“Our real product isn't the tires, it's our people,” says Jeremy Benton, who supports the commercial and retread business.
+“Our real product isn't the tires," says Jeremy Benton, who supports the commercial and retread business.
+"It's our people"

-“Our biggest thing is we've gotta be able to adapt to the future, adapt to the working environment.
-The new generation doesn't wanna work 60 hours a week.
-So how do we, how do we adapt?
-How do we keep those good people that just might not wanna work 60 hours?
+“Our biggest thing is we've gotta be able to adapt to the future, adapt to the working environment," said Cody.
+"The new generation doesn't wanna work 60 hours a week.
+So how do we adapt?
+How do we keep those good people that just might not want to work 60 hours?
 But we can adapt and figure out a way to keep good people.
-So that's kind of our mindset going to the future,” says Cody.
+So that's kind of our mindset going to the future."

-BTS is currently working on integrating AI into its training programs.
+Black's Tire Service is currently working on integrating AI into its training programs.
 It's also expanded its service operations to include BTS To Go, offering customers the convenience of having repair work done at home.

 About the Author